 Orcs also enjoy direct physical competition; violent confrontational sports are endemic in orc societies.
 The enjoyment of such bouts, by audience and participants is based on the same responses that make orcs revel and exult in fighting and battle.

 - Orcs cannot use liao: An orc that consumes liao feels dizzy and unwell, and often throws up shortly afterwards.
 They cannot learn or use any religious skills, nor receive a vision from true liao.
 They can be affected by auras, including those created through anointing, hallow, and consecration.
 They can also be subject to an exorcism, have their spirits marked through testimony or perceived by insight.
 They cannot be affected by dedication (which means an orc priest cannot join a virtue assembly other than the Assembly of the Way), nor does Excommunication have any effect on them.

 - Orcs hear voices: Orcs hear the voices of their ancestors when they are in a heightened state, especially when fighting, angry or afraid.
 Some orcs hear their ancestors more often, and they are called shamans.

 - Orcs draw strength from numbers.
-Orcs that are exposed to roleplaying effects that provoke them to question their loyalties or betray their group may respond by confronting the source of the effect if there is at least one other orc present who is a member of the same tribe or group as the character.
+Orcs that are exposed to roleplaying effects that provoke them to question their loyalties or betray their group may respond by confronting the source of the effect if there is at least one other orc present who is a member of the same legion or band as the character.

 - Humanoid biology: Orc biology differs a little from that of humans, but surgical skills, drugs and potions work on them the same way as they do anyone else.